mzazon/awesome-cloud-projects/aws/ethereum-smart-contracts/ethereum-smart-contracts.md

    echo "✅ Contract artifacts uploaded to S3"
    ```

-   Your compiled smart contracts are now securely stored in S3, enabling version management and automated deployment processes.
+   Your compiled smart contracts are now securely stored in S3 with encryption at rest, enabling version management and automated deployment processes.
 The artifacts can be retrieved by Lambda functions or CI/CD pipelines for consistent contract deployment across environments.

 8. **Create API Gateway for Web3 Access**:

    API Gateway provides a standardized REST interface for blockchain operations, enabling web applications and mobile apps to interact with smart contracts securely.
-This approach abstracts blockchain complexity while providing authentication, rate limiting, and monitoring capabilities.
+This approach abstracts blockchain complexity while providing authentication, rate limiting, throttling, and comprehensive monitoring capabilities for production applications.

    ```bash
    # Create REST API